nartallax/koramund/README.md

 --mode could be development, build and build-all.
 If build mode is selected, name of project to build is required (passed with --project)

+### Naming

+Koramund is originally a name of Carrier class battleship that manages multiple lesser interceptor ships, resembling the tool in some way.

 ## Not done yet

 Windows support.
 There could be trouble about shell-commands and signal-sending.